 The keynote speaker for the Saturday evening banquet, 7:00 pm to 9:00 pm, is Dr. J. Pete Blair, Executive Director of the Advanced Law Enforcement Rapid Response Training (ALERRT) out of Texas State University.
 There are two banquet dinner choices:

 - Surf & Turf, which is a 6 oz. peppercorn Filet with Madeira sauce and Three Tequila Jumbo Shrimp sautéed in lemon butter, garlic, cream & tequila.

 - Chicken Wellington, which is a chicken breast baked in puff pastry Duxelle, with Madeira sauce.

 ***IMPORTANT***It is vital when you submit your conference registration, either online or by mail, and you have chosen an option that includes the Saturday evening banquet, you must identify for each registrant the meal choice that has been selected: Surf & Turf or Chicken Wellington.

 The conference hotel is the YO Ranch Hotel & Conference Center, 2033 Sidney Baker, Kerrville, Texas 78028.
 The TCHA special rate is $94.00 per night plus taxes for two queen beds or one king bed.
 Contact the hotel at (877) 967-3767 or make reservations online at https://reservations.travelclick.com/12007?groupID=1680257.
 The special conference rate is valid through noon on March 8, 2017.
+It is up to the hotel staff if they want to extend the special conference hotel rate past the March 8th deadline.
 Please make sure you tell them you are with TCHA.
-Reservations made after this date and time will be at the then current rates and based on availability.

 If the conference hotel is sold out, click here for an alternative list of hotels that are close to the YO Ranch Hotel & Conference Center.